phpOpenbiz/history/README.md

 "Want to build a data centric business application without dirty code - PhpOpenbiz (Openbiz) is the solution!
 OpenBiz is a PHP application framework for professional IT developers and consultants to build web-based enterprise applications."

+But now, this framework is dead. phpOpenbiz no long maintained.
+Last commit by Rocky Swen on Jun 14, 2014 (r5528), after that, Agus SUhartono commit litle bugfix on May 8, 2015 (r5529).

+NOTE :
+Openbiz LLC, lead by Jixian Wang, try to port this project to JavaScript.
+First initial commit by Jixian on  Feb 4, 2013.
+And the last commit on Jan 4, 2015.
+This project also dead?
+We don't know.

-But now this framework is dead, after Openbiz LLC try to port this project to JavaScript.
-Agus Suhartono (@agussuhartono), that join as COntributor since 2009, trying to revive this project.
+Now, Agus Suhartono (@agussuhartono) that join as phpOpenbiz contributor since 2009, trying to revive this project.
 At least maintain this project from extinction.

+This document contain history of phpOpenbiz that we are can collect.

 ##Timeline